JHallPD/react-dotnet-homework/README.md

 6. Start the development server by running `npm run dev` in the root directory.
 7. Run tests using `npm run test` in the frontend directory and `dotnet test` in the backend directory.

+## Testing

+Testing this app can be done using `npm run integrated-test`.
+This will run all the cypress e2e crud tests to ensure everything is working properly for the users

+Comparing Cypress to Playwrite it was decided cypress would be more appropriate to use.
+Playwrite has a higher learning curve and is newer so there is less to use with it compared to cypress.

+Cypress was selected for its easy of use and experimental features that allow for direct replication of user input on the app for a better test.
+These simple crud tests need to be updated to reflect any changes in the appliation.
+This also allows for visualization of the actions.

 ## Homework